mhartzel/ffcommander/README.md

 # Why this program exists
 I grew tired of using Handbrake because of it's limitations and quirks.
 I've been using FFmpeg in my other projects (FreeLCS) and have become familiar with its immense power.
 There aren't many things you can't do with it.
 But the commandline options become very complicated very fast when doing complex things with it.

 FFcommander started as a shell script to automate creating these complex commandlines for FFmpeg.
 After getting tired of Bash's strange syntax I rewrote the program in Go and added features whenever I needed some new type of processing.
 Now a couple of years later I find that FFcommander is a very capable program and I never need anything else for processing my videos.
-At this point I think the program is probably useful to other people as well and ready to publish.
+At this point I think the program is probably useful to other people as well and ready to be published.

 FFcommander still is my personal project and I might not accept feature requests for it.
 Since FFcommander is released under GPL 3 you are welcome to make your own modifications or a fork of it.